docker-science/cookiecutter-docker-science/README.rst

 - init-data

-  `init-data` downloads input files which we specified in the project generation.
+  `init-data` (`sync-from-source`) downloads input files which we specified in the project generation.
 If you want to change the input files, please modify this target to download the new data source.

 create-container
 ~~~~~~~~~~~~~~~~~